eddydpan/CompArch/MP3/README.md

 At the end of the 63rd index, the updating flag turns off, and the done flag goes up. `green_board` is then updated to `next_state`.
 ![63rd index, finished GOL ](assets/gol_final_index.png)

-In conclusion, a good next-step would be to set the state of the 64-bit register to all 0s and then populate it at each frame so that the data from the last state's bits aren't pre-populated.
+A potential next-step would be to set the state of the 64-bit register to all 0s and then populate it at each frame so that the data from the last state's bits aren't pre-populated--rendering the simulation results a bit easier to read and debug.

 ### `top` module
 I organized the `top` module similarly to the `led_matrix` example.
 Since I keep track of each of my game states in a 64-bit register, where each bit represents if the cell at that index is alive or dead (1 or 0), I removed the `memory` modules.
 To initialize my game state from a file, I used an initial block with `$readmemh` to read in the initial 64-bits of each text file into an 1-element unpacked temporary array, `green_init_board`.
 In the `always_ff` block right after it that executes on the positive clock edge, I check a `board_initialized` flag to determine whether I initialize my `green_board` with the 64-bits from the `green.txt` file, or update my `green_board` to `green_next` computed from my `game_of_life` module.